kizniche/Mycodo/README.md

 * Support Serial Port Expander
 * Support more Atlas Scientific sensors
-* Add PID filters (of input or output) and alternate PID functions.
+* Add PID filters (of input or output) and alternate PID functions
-* Add support for wireless communication (z-wave, xbee, or other).
+* Add support for wireless communication (z-wave, xbee, or other)
 * Support for PWM and servo/stepper motors
 * Continue development of Remote Admin Dashboard to monitor other Mycodo servers
 * Add graph export options (width, height, scale)
 * Create custom log from influxdb query
-* Notes, flag points of time on graph (text, file upload, graph saving, etc.).
+* Notes, flag points of time on graph (text, file upload, graph saving, etc.)